ecg-icas/icas/src/source/ads.rst

         ...
      ]

-The images are then downloaded by Admarkt and the server adds additional fields which describe the status of the download.
+The images are then downloaded by iCAS and the server adds additional fields which describe the status of the download.

 .. code-block:: javascript